PratikkDev/demo-feedapp/README.md

 ## Step: 5.
 Run the run command : "ngrok http 4001"

-### Copy your ngrok link from the terminal and replace it with "PROJECT_PATH" in FeedsExpoBackend/.env
+### Copy your ngrok link from the terminal and replace it with "PROJECT_PATH" in Backend/.env

 ### Also replace this link in react native project API_URL in src/common/Constant.js

 ## Step: 6.
-Run the command in your terminal "cd FeedsExpoBackend"
+Run the command in your terminal "cd Backend"

 ## Step: 7.
 Go to your project directory and run "npm i"